-After the splits are detected, we need to select a subset that captured all the intersections only once.
+After the splits were detected, we needed to select a subset that captured all the intersections only once.
 It is possible that multiple split locations are found for an intersection, because the split descriptor detects any local maxima within the distance R from the intersection (Figure 12).
 The mean-shift algorithm eliminates redundant points in parallel to the route but not along it.
-To remove the redundant points along the routes, we keep only candidates that have more routes passing through them than any neighbouring candidates within radius R.
+To remove the redundant points along the routes, we kept only candidates that had more routes passing through them than any neighbouring candidates within radius R.

-Figure 12.
-Multiple splits detected near the true intersection.
+$\textbf{Figure 12.} \ \textbf{Multiple splits detected near the true intersection}.$

-The two steps are shown in Figure 13.
-The split detector correctly found the intersections but also several false positives.
+The two steps are shown in Figure 13, using the Chicago dataset1 as an example.
+The split detector correctly found the intersections but also found several false positives.
 The selection step managed to remove most of these without losing any real intersection.
-The remaining false positives appear mainly in areas that displayed high GPS error or insufficient data (Figure 13).
-Many false positives are detected where only two routes run adjacent to each other.
+The remaining false positives appeared mainly in areas that displayed high GPS error or insufficient data (Figure 13).
+Many false positives were detected in areas in which only two routes ran adjacent to each other.
 In such cases, the clustered dataset has only four points: two representatives for the two routes.
-This causes SC = 1 regardless of the point positions, because $a_x$ is always 0 (one point in each cluster).
-Many of these false intersections, however, will not affect the structure of the network.
-Eventually, the highlighted intersections in Figure 13 will simply figure as components (points) of one long road segment.
-The current method will erroneously detect an intersection at an overpass.
-These situations may be successfully handled by analysing if routes turn to different clusters, however, if not enough data, this strategy causes many missed intersections: where routes do not turn.
+This causes SC = 1 regardless of the point positions, because a_x is always 0 (one point in each cluster).
+Because of this deficiency, we recommend that a dataset is checked to ensure that more than two routes exist in every region.
+However, this criterion should be a prerequisite for any road network inference method, because single observations can be the result of GPS error.